 In the General section, you can customize the following items for your chat experience:

-• Name - use this to brand your Assistant for you customers.
+• Name - use this to brand your agent for you customers.
 This will appear in the header of your chat window and below your Assistant Image within the chat body

 • Description - use this to provide a brief overview of what function your Assistant can provide.
 This will appear below the Name in the chat body